 Dr. Roy Eskow works as part of an interdisciplinary team with your restorative or cosmetic dentist to complete the dental implant procedure.
-We will handle the surgical placement of the dental implant or implants in our Bethesda, MD office.
-Working as part of a team allows us to provide individualized treatment that is tailored to meet the needs and achieve the best results for each patient.
+We will handle the surgical placement of the dental implants in our Bethesda, MD office.
+Working as part of a team allows us to provide individualized treatment that is tailored to meet the needs, and achieve the best results.

 The Dental Implant Procedure in Bethesda, MD

 The procedure is a relatively simple treatment that involves three basic steps.

 Step 1: Placing the Dental Implant

 The first step in the dental implants process is to place the implant.
 Often this may be done at the same time the tooth is removed.
 The dental implant, usually a titanium screw, will be placed in the jaw bone.
 The dental implant will integrate with the bone through a process called osseointegration, creating a firm and stable foundation for the replacement tooth.